Giosue Cozzarelli: Rise to Stardom

 On April 17, 2009, during the Asian Themed gala of the Realmente Bella reality show, each contestant had to pick a question from a bowl and answer it.
 This week the questions were related to Chinese ancient history.
-Giosué was asked to "Explain the following quote by Confucius: Reading without meditating is an useless occupation".
+Giosué was asked to "Explain the following quote by Confucius: Reading without meditating is a useless occupation".
 To what she answered that "Confucius was one of the men who invented confusion.
 Because of this, he was ... one of the most old was one of the Chinese-Japanese, who was one of the oldest.
 Thank you."

 Her video on the pageant instantly became a YouTube hit, causing all kinds of comments and editorials about beauty queens not being able to think on their feet.
 The fame caused by this video brought instant fame to Giosué, who was invited to several TV shows in Spain, and other countries as well.
 She used this situation to become a popular model for commercials and also created a line of clothing.